 Jet Diver: The angler can increase or decrease the speed of the floating diver to adjust the depth.
 The diver will dive to the bottom when it is moving.
 When it stops, it floats to the surface.

-Decreased Line Diameter: While trolling, your lure will be dragged towards the surface based on the diameter or width of the line.
+Decreased Line Diameter: While trolling, your lure will be dragged toward the surface based on the diameter or width of the line.
 For this reason, faster speeds lead to shallower water.

 Rod & Reel Setup for Trout Trolling